top of page

 MULUGETA BAYISA CHALA

-Mulugeta completed a PhD in Rehabilitation Sciences at Queen’s University under the supervision of Dr. Jordan Miller and Dr. Catherine Donnelly.
-His dissertation focuses on building foundations for research on low back pain self-management in the Ethiopian context.
+Mulugeta completed his PhD in Rehabilitation Sciences at Queen’s University in September 2021 under the supervision of Dr. Jordan Miller and Dr. Catherine Donnelly.
+His dissertation focused on establishing foundations for research on chronic low back pain self-management within the Ethiopian context.

-Mulugeta is currently an OHT Postdoctoral Fellow at the Institute of Health Policy, Management and Evaluation, Dalla Lana School of Public Health at the University of Toronto.
-As an embedded researcher, Mulugeta is supporting the implementation and evaluation of priority projects at the Middlesex London Ontario Health Team.
+He also completed a Postdoctoral Ontario Health Team Impact (OHT) Fellowship at the Institute of Health Policy, Management and Evaluation, Dalla Lana School of Public Health, University of Toronto.
+As an embedded researcher, Mulugeta supported the implementation and evaluation of priority projects at the Middlesex London Ontario Health Team in London, Ontario, Canada.

 bottom of page